masashiijichi/lede-project-02-website/README.md

 # Summary of data collection process
 1. Ask quetions to answer and ask to generate images [here](https://chatgpt.com/)
 2. Embed Google Trends data about ChatGPT  from this [webseite](https://trends.google.com/trends/explore?date=now%201-d&q=ChatGPT)

-# editing in process below this line
+3. Use Emerging Technology Observatory's [dataset](https://eto.tech/dataset-docs/private-sector-ai-indicators/#patents)

 # Overview of the data analysis process
 1. Generate multiple images with the same conditons
 2. Visually categorize the images
-3. Use NLP to study ChatGPT responses
+3. Use NLP to study ChatGPT responses, I relied entirely on this work from [surajkarak](https://github.com/surajkarak/TANLP_Project/tree/main)

 # A section about what new skills, approaches, etc you used, or where you grew the most during the project